DOCUSIGN, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against DocuSign, Inc. in the United States District Court for the United States District Court for the Eastern Di

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 22, 2022

-NEW YORK, Dec.
-31, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the United States District Court for the Eastern District of New York has been filed against DocuSign, Inc.
+NEW YORK, Jan.
+04, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the United States District Court for the Eastern District of New York has been filed against DocuSign, Inc.

-("DOCU" or the "Company") (NASDAQ: DOCU) on behalf of investors who purchased or acquired the common stock of DocuSign between March 27, 2020 and December 2, 2021, inclusive (the "Class Period").
+(“DOCU” or the “Company”) (: DOCU) on behalf of investors who purchased or acquired the common stock of DocuSign between March 27, 2020 and December 2, 2021, inclusive (the “Class Period”).

 All investors who purchased the shares of DocuSign, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.